-(2) The submission of any payment, appeal, application, request, notice, objection, petition, report or other information or document not within the specified statutory or regulatory period shall be considered timely if it is established to the satisfaction of the division that the delay in submission was due to division error or misinformation or to delay or other action of the United States postal service.

-a.
-For submission that is not within the statutory or regulatory period to be considered timely, the interested party must submit a written explanation setting forth the circumstances of the delay.

-b.
-The division shall designate personnel who are to decide whether an extension of time shall be granted.

-c.
-No submission shall be considered timely if the delay in filing was unreasonable, as determined by the department after considering the circumstances in the case.
+- (2) The submission of any payment, appeal, application, request, notice, objection, petition, report or other information or document not within the specified statutory or regulatory period shall be considered timely if it is established to the satisfaction of the division that the delay in submission was due to division error or misinformation or to delay or other action of the United States postal service. - a.
+For submission that is not within the statutory or regulatory period to be considered timely, the interested party must submit a written explanation setting forth the circumstances of the delay. - b.
+The division shall designate personnel who are to decide whether an extension of time shall be granted. - c.
+No submission shall be considered timely if the delay in filing was unreasonable, as determined by the department after considering the circumstances in the case. - d.

-d.
 If submission is not considered timely, although the interested party contends that the delay was due to division error or misinformation or delay or other action of the United States postal service, the division shall issue an appealable decision to the interested party.

+While the claimant credibly testified that she was waiting to receive a telephone call back from a supervisor on January 16, 2018 and did not receive one, there was no misinformation or division error committed which prevented claimant from filing a timely appeal.
 The claimant has not shown any good cause for failure to comply with the jurisdictional time limit to file an appeal or that the delay was due to any agency error or agency misinformation.
 Iowa Admin.
 Code r.
 871-24.35(2).
-The claimant has not shown that there was any delay or other action of the United States Postal Service that would establish good cause for his late appeal filing.
+The claimant has not shown that there was any delay or other action of the United States Postal Service that would establish good cause for her late appeal filing.
 Id.
+Therefore, the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the issue on appeal.
+Iowa Code § 96.6(2).